Compression Socks -The Good, the Bad, but Not the Ugly

 How Zip-up Compression Socks Improve Circulation

-The features of the compression sock enable it to enhance blood circulation in your legs.
-The socks are designed to redistribute pressure along your veins to facilitate blood flow.
+The socks are designed to redistribute pressure along your veins to facilitate blood flow and enhance blood circulation.

-There are three standard levels of compression, 15mmHg-20mmHg, 20mmHg-30mmHg and 30mmHg-40mmHg.
-Each level of compression improves and prevents certain blood circulation conditions.
+There are three standard levels of compression, 15mmHg-20mmHg, 20mmHg-30mmHg ,and 30mmHg-40mmHg.
+Each is appropriate for different conditions.

 - The 15mmHg-20mmHg zipper compression socks are used for mild circulation conditions.
 They are ideal for long-distance travelers and clot prevention.